glo3d/tos-pp/README.md

 ## 🛠 Purpose

 - Track changes to legal documents over time
-- Collaborate internally on proposed updates
 - Provide a reliable history for compliance and auditing
 - Automatically sync the latest version of documents with the Glo3D web application

-## ✅ Best Practices

-- All changes should be submitted via pull requests with a clear description of the update
-- Each change should be reviewed by the appropriate stakeholders (legal, compliance, etc.)
-- Document the reason for each change in the PR or commit message
-- Use semantic versioning-style tags (e.g., `v1.0.0`, `v1.1.0`) when publishing new versions to production

 ## 🔄 Syncing with Web Application

 Our deployment pipeline automatically syncs the latest approved version of these documents with the Glo3D production web application.
-Please ensure all content is properly reviewed and approved before merging to the main branch.

 ## 📬 Questions or Feedback?